PeterG75/pe-image-for-Lazarus/README.md

 Lazarus does not support anonymous functions, so I just change it to callbacks.
 This code is very dirty and terrible.
 You should use it at your own risk.

-Generic problem simply solved by "[FreePascal Generics.Collections library](https://github.com/dathox/generics.collections)".
+Generic problem was simply solved by "[FreePascal Generics.Collections library](https://github.com/dathox/generics.collections)".
 (Thank's for it.)

 You also need "TlHelp32.pas" and "PsAPI.pas" units for build it in Lazarus.